nicm42/100-days-of-code-v2/coding challenge.md

 **30th May 2020**
 Finished my portfolio!
 Spent ages wondering why transform-origin wasn't working when I added it in a mixin.
 I eventually established that it was happy if both it and the transform were outside of the mixin.
 So I left it like that.
 But otherwise it works well on everything I tested it on and looks so much better than the old version.

+**31st May 2020**
+Went through my GitHub repositories, updating the readmes where they needed updating, archiving old ones and deleting all my forked copies of the Hacktoberfest ones.
+Then Scrimba emailed about a 7 day JavaScript course with challenges a bit like codewars.
+So I did the first one - I find out tomorrow if I did it right.
+It included Jasmine tests in the JS file, so that was interesting to see.
+I should take note and use it to learn Jasmine and find uses of it to practise it.